Peierls substitution

 The Peierls substitution method, named after the original work by Rudolf Peierls is a widely employed approximation for describing tightly-bound electrons in the presence of a slowly varying magnetic vector potential.
+Specifically, the Peierls substitution modifies the hopping integrals in a tight-binding Hamiltonian to account for the presence of a slowly-varying magnetic field by introducing phase factors.